Multi-Factor Authentication (MFA) - Frequently Asked Questions (FAQs)

 Once you've set up your initial MFA method, you can set up a secondary or backup method at https://aka.ms/mfasetup.

-For step-by-step instructions, see our guides below under "Manage your backup authentication methods."
+For step-by-step instructions, see our guides for how to ."

 SMS.pngSMS Text Message (Easiest Method)